jameswoo/jameswoo.github.io/README.md

 Start working from the sample files ([week3-sample.html](https://github.com/jameswoo/jameswoo.github.io/blob/main/week3-sample.html)).
 Again, try to understand every single line of elements first, then only start working.
-You may preview the sample content here: https://jameswoo.github.io/week3-sample.html https://jameswoo.github.io/week3-sample-background-image.html
+You may preview the sample content here:
+Sample 1: Dump the image on the left column https://jameswoo.github.io/week3-sample.html
+Sample 2: Using Background Image in CSS https://jameswoo.github.io/week3-sample-background-image.html

 There are five demo screenshots below.
 For each homework, you would need to follow EXACTLY as the screenshot: font size, color, images / background image, layout, spacing.
 Use this [color checker](https://html-color-codes.info/colors-from-image/) to check the color code.